Dronfield: Sport and leisure

-Two senior football clubs play in Dronfield; Sheffield F.C., the world's oldest football club, play at the Coach and Horses ground renamed as The Home of Football Stadium, while Dronfield Town play at the Stonelow Playing Fields.
+Two senior football clubs play in Dronfield; Sheffield F.C., the world's oldest football club, play at the Coach and Horses ground renamed as The Home of Football Stadium, while Dronfield Town play at the Stonelow Stadium.

 Norton Woodseats F.C. were originally from Sheffield, South Yorkshire, but were based for most of their existence in Dronfield.

 There is a rugby league side that goes by the name of Dronfield Drifters RLFC.

 The leisure centre is next to the civic centre.

 The cricket pitch on Stonelow Road is the home of the local Coal Aston Cricket Club.
 The ground has high-quality facilities including home and away changing rooms, a tea room, an electronic scoreboard, a seating area in front of the pavilion and an astro-turf practice net.

 The Dronfield 2000 Rotary Walk is a 14.5 mi circular walk that circumnavigates the town.

 GB3 team JHR Developments are based in Dronfield.